tidalcycles/tidal-doc/docs/reference/effects.md

 #### ASR Envelope

 * `attack` / `att`: in seconds.
 * `hold` : in seconds.
 * `release` / `rel`: in seconds.

 #### Legato

 * `legato`: amount of overlap between two adjacent synth sounds.
-Vazlues less than one (e.g. `0.5`) will cut the sound off sooner.
-Values greater than one (e.g. 1.5) will cut the sound off later
+Values less than one (e.g. `0.5`) will cut the sound off sooner.
+Values greater than one (e.g. `1.5`) will cut the sound off later

 ### Filters

 #### DJ Filter

 Made by Alex McLean.
 A fun classic DJ Filter.
 Low pass filter for the first half of the range, high pass for the rest:
 * `djf`: 0 to 1

 #### Lowpass filter